XDM3 configuration examples

 Description

-Generates an IMEI based on an existing IMEI and the seed parameter.'RAND' will generate a random value.
-All other values are used as they are for the seed.
+Generates an IMEI based on an existing IMEI and the specified seed value.

 Input type